 Whether you’re a fashion, lifestyle or food blogger with a recipe website, you can adapt Velure to meet your needs in no time at all.
 Boasting trendy features like an Instagram bar and numerous unique widgets, Velure’s responsive design and easy contact form is sure to wow and inspire.

 5. Foodie Pro

-Julia is a purpose-driven food blogging WordPress theme tailored on those who want to reach their creative potential and build a digital path.
-The overall look-and-feel is aligned to the goal of solving particular struggles that food bloggers face in the digital endeavour.
+Julia is a purpose-driven food blogging WordPress theme tailored to those who want to reach their creative potential and build a digital path.
+The overall look-and-feel is aligned to the goal of solving particular struggles that food bloggers face in the digital endeavor.